Sustainability-Fueled Business Expansion

 CECEP Environmental Fund

-Through investment in these companies, among the 17 SDGs, Daiwa Corporate Investment aims to make concrete contributions to Goal 6 Clean Water and Sanitation,, Goal 7 Affordable and Clean Energy, and Goal 9 "Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation."
+At the same time, it has been continuing to provide post-investment support to investee companies operating in the fields of solar cells, battery materials and drainpipe inspection.
+Through investment in these companies, among the 17 SDGs, Daiwa Corporate Investment aims to make concrete contributions to Goal 6 Clean Water and Sanitation, Goal 7 Affordable and Clean Energy, and Goal 9 "Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation."

 Investment in Drug Development Ventures and Other Businesses by DCI Partners

 DCI Partners is a venture capital firm that has been investing in the biotech field for more than 20 years, including the period of NIF Ventures (now Daiwa Corporate Investment).
 The firm currently manages two of Japan's largest bio-venture funds, making investments in Japan and Taiwan.
 In addition to existing bio-venture investments, the firm may expand the scope of investment to the many promising drug candidates that exist in pharmaceutical companies and academia, establish companies under the direction of the fund, and promote the drug development business.
 Leveraging its human resources, expertise, and financial strength of the fund to provide managerial resources through the fund, DCI Partners is committed to advancing development beyond hands-on support, from strategy planning to implementation.
-The government's Five-Year Plan for Developing Startup Businesses, formulated in November 2022, includes a plan to strengthen support for drug-development ventures.
-Under this Plan, a project to support the development of practical applications of new drugs started in cooperation with approved venture capital firms.
-This field is expected to flourish greatly in the future.
-DCI Partners was selected as an accredited venture capital firm.
+Industry-government-academia cooperation (including venture capital) has recently been promoted for the establishment of a drug discovery ecosystem.
+Funding of as much as roughly 350 billion yen has also been allocated by the government to a project to support companies in developing practical applications of new drugs in cooperation with approved venture capital firms, in which we were also approved to participate.
+Moreover, governmental agencies are making growth investments to speed up measures to enhance drug discovery and reduce lead times.
+This field is expected to flourish greatly in the future..
 The majority of new drugs developed in recent years have been developed by bio-ventures.
 DCI Partners will support these companies through its investment activities and strive to build a foundation for industry and technological innovation and contribute to the health of all people and society.

 Taiwan-Japan Bio Venture Fund